Pittsburgh vs. Syracuse NCAA Football Odds, Plays and Insights | November 27, 2021

 Syracuse Stats and Trends

-- Syracuse has eight wins against the spread in 11 games this year.
+- Syracuse has eight wins against the spread in 11 games this season.

-- This season, the Orange won ATS in their only game as an underdog of 13 points or more.
+- The Orange covered the spread in their only game when underdogs by 12.5 points or more.

-- Syracuse's games this season have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Syracuse has eclipsed the over/under in 45.5% of its opportunities this season (five times in 11 games with a set point total).

-- The Orange rack up 25.9 points per game, comparable to the 24.1 the Panthers give up.
+- The Orange score 25.9 points per game, comparable to the 24.1 the Panthers give up.

-- Syracuse is 5-0 against the spread and 3-2 overall when the team notches more than 24.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.